 Implementation of the Decommissioning Plan

-Following approval of the DP, the licensee must complete decommissioning in accordance with the approved DP within 24 months or apply for an alternate schedule.
-NRC staff will inspect the licensee during decommissioning operations to ensure compliance with the DP.
+After approval of the DP, the licensee or responsible party must complete decommissioning in accordance with the approved DP.
+The NRC staff will periodically inspect the decommissioning operations at the site to ensure compliance with the DP.
 These inspections will normally include in-process and confirmatory radiological surveys.

 Completion of Decommissioning